 The Rise of Ohio — A Midwest Leader in Economic Growth

-- Chief Executive ranks Ohio No. 9 in its Best States for Business rankings, up from 41 in 2011.
+- Chief Executive Magazine ranks Ohio No. 9 in its Best States for Business rankings, up from 41 in 2011.
 Area Development ranks Ohio in 9th among its ranking for Top States for Doing Business.

 JobsOhio Focus Industries Continue to Outperform

-JobsOhio sectors continue on a growth trajectory in gross state product for the private sector that significantly outpaced the U.S. and regional states over the past seven years.
+JobsOhio sectors continue a growth trajectory in gross state product for the private sector that significantly outpaced the U.S. and regional states over the past seven years.

 The JobsOhio sector focus has helped fuel the private sector growth in Ohio.
-The state is becoming more resilient, and in order to continue to foster this growth, JobsOhio will undertake a targeted approach to support of the needs of growth businesses.
+The state is becoming more resilient, and to continue to foster this growth, JobsOhio will undertake a targeted approach to support of the needs of growth businesses.